rkwaysltd/gke-infra/README.md

     Persistent Volumes disks created by PVC in any `*-cmek` Storage Class are encrypted with `.../keyRings/<cluster_name>/cryptoKeys/k8s-sc-storageclass-cmek-disk` KMS key.
 Automatic rotation every 30 days - new key versions are used on freshly created PVs.

 - Due to [various speculative execution attacks](https://en.wikipedia.org/wiki/Transient_execution_CPU_vulnerability) it's recommended to use non shared-core [machine type](https://cloud.google.com/compute/docs/machine-types#machine_types) in node pools.

+## Minimal hardware requirements

+The cluster must have at least 2 nodes of type e2-medium or higher.
+The recommended minimum size cluster to run network policy enforcement is 3 e2-medium instances.

 ## Preflight one-time setup